g8os/home/docs/grid/storagecluster.md

 The G8OS storage cluster consists of multiple connected key-value stores (default is ARDB) spread over the G8OS nodes.

+Creating a storage cluster can be achieved through the Grid API.

 The storage cluster is used by:
 - [NBD Servers](#nbd)
 - [TLOG Servers](tlog)